-The vast majority of electric car charging happens at home or at work, and in British Columbia 95% of all car trips in BC’s urban areas are less than 30km, well within the range of a typical electric car.
-However, public charging infrastructure is also needed to allow people to top up while they go about their daily errands, to support longer road trips, and to provide peace of mind for drivers, should they need those extra kms.
+The vast majority of electric car charging happens at home or at work, well within the range of a typical electric car.
+However, public charging infrastructure is also needed to allow people to top up while they go about their daily errands, to support longer road trips, and to provide peace of mind for drivers.